RedisLabs/redislabs-docs/content/stack/stack-quickstart.md

 ## Set up a Redis Cloud database

-To set up a Redis Cloud database with Redis Stack capabilities, follow these steps:
+To set up a Redis Cloud database with Redis Stack features, follow these steps:

 1. [Create a new Redis Cloud subscription](#create-a-subscription).